- Blog >

 While the risks are real, you don’t have to swear off public Wi-Fi entirely.
 Here are some actionable steps to keep your devices safe:

-One of the most effective ways to protect your information on a public network is to use a VPN.
-A Virtual Private Network (VPN) encrypts your network traffic, creating a secure tunnel between your device and the internet.
+One of the most effective ways to protect your information on public Wi-Fi is to use a VPN.
+A Virtual Private Network (VPN) encrypts your internet traffic, creating a secure tunnel between your device and the web.

-A reliable VPN, like Mysterium VPN, reroutes your traffic through a VPN server, adding an additional layer of protection.
-This means that even if someone is watching, they’ll only see encrypted data.
+A reliable VPN, like Mysterium VPN, reroutes your traffic through a secure server, adding an extra layer of protection.
+Even if someone intercepts your connection, they’ll only see encrypted data — not your passwords, messages, or browsing activity.

 Limit Sensitive Transactions on Public Wi-Fi